glpi-project/plugins/README.md

 This projects aims to serve the new GLPI plugin directory, for GLPI versions < 1 .

-This project is fully managed by, and used only by Teclib' and won't be shared on Teclib's github (or I don't think so).

 ## Demo / Vagrantfile

 If you want to type the-less-possible-set